GSA/digitalgov.gov/content/news/2016/03/2016-03-08-quizzes-the-secret-weapon-of-the-worlds-best-content-creators.md

 ---

-## Archive Notice

-This page is no longer being updated.
-It may contain outdated information and links may no longer function as originally intended.

 Online quizzes have rapidly risen to the front of the social media revolution.
 “In 2014, 8 out of 10 of the most shared articles on the Web were quizzes,” states Owen Fuller of content company Movement Ventures.
 Content creators leverage quizzes to successfully drive customer engagement and increase customer website conversions (to take action such as filling out a form, supplying an email address or making a purchase.)
 Federal agencies may benefit from using quizzes as part of their communication strategy.

 [This link no longer exists](https://www.youtube.com/watch?v=0q4ueTABYnQ), presented by USAGov, is the latest DigitalGov webinar that provides a deep look at how social media online quizzes can quickly, cheaply and effectively help government agencies achieve their communication objectives.
 The USAGov team, led by Edgardo Morales and Jessica Milcetich, describe how they used the free, federal-friendly, quiz software solution, Qzzr, to successfully test a new engagement model with their customers.
 (Remember that Facebook quiz about “Which first family’s holiday traditions match yours?”
 Yup, that’s them.)
 Chief Quizzer, Owen Fuller, then provided an overview of how and why quizzes work so well as part of an organization’s social media strategy.